microsoft/genaiscript/docs/src/content/docs/reference/scripts/context.md

 ### Context/spec file

-The file describing the context (or `.gpspec.md` file) is also available as a linked file through, `env.spec`.
+The file describing the context (or `.gpspec.md` file) is also available as a linked file via `env.spec`.

 It is typically generated automatically but can also be authored manually as a `.gpspec.md` file.